cmc-aau/biocloud-docs/docs/software/containers.md

 cotainr build --base-image docker://ubuntu:22.04 --conda-env condaenv.yml myproject.sif
 ```

-This will produce a single file anyone can use anywhere, regardless of platform and local differences in setup, etc.
+This will produce a single file anyone can use anywhere apptainer is installed, regardless of platform and local differences in setup, etc.

 ### Pre-built container images
-Usually it's not needed to build a container yourself unless you want to customize things in detail, since there are plenty of pre-built images already available that work straight of the box.
+Usually it's not necessary to build a container yourself unless you want to customize things in detail, since there are plenty of pre-built images already available that work straight of the box.
 For bioinformatic software the community-driven project [biocontainers.pro](https://biocontainers.pro/) should have anything you need, and if not - you can contribute!
 If you need a container with multiple tools installed see [multi-package containers](https://github.com/BioContainers/multi-package-containers).

 ### Running a container
 ```